-Benefits are generally available at age 65 with five or more years of service or after 25 years of service regardless of age for TIER I members.
+Benefits are generally available at age 65 with five or Benefits are generally available at age 65 with five or more years of service or after 25 years of service regardless of age for TIER I members.
 Provisions also exist for retirement between ages 60 and 65, with varying amounts of service required.
 Certain police and fire members may retire at any age with 20 or more years of service for Tier I members.
 Generally, the amount of retirement pension is based on final average salary, which is defined under Tier I as the average of salary for the 36 consecutive months of credited service producing the largest average; credited service; and the pension factor of the applicable coverage plan.
 Monthly benefits vary depending upon the plan under which the member qualifies, ranging from 2% to 3.5% of the member's final average salary per year of service.
 The maximum benefit that can be paid to a retiree may not exceed a range of 60% to 90% of the final average salary, depending on the division.
 Benefits for duty and non-duty death and disability and for post-retirement survivors' annuities are also available.